Justin Tomlinson MP Welcomes News Swindon Will Receive Increased Funding To Further Support Rough Sleepers

 The latest investment builds upon the work already undertaken – which include:

-- allocating over £1.2 billion in order to prevent homelessness and rough sleeping, including more upfront funding so local authorities can proactively tackle homelessness pressures in their areas, an
+- Allocating over £1.2 billion in order to prevent homelessness and rough sleeping, including more upfront funding so local authorities can proactively tackle homelessness pressures in their areas.

 Justin's new role as a Work & Pensions Minister sees him lead on a variety of issues including supported housing; a key part of the system which provides housing & tailored assistance to the most vulnerable in society.